heuristicus/master-thesis/README.md

 Finally, this command can be used to create files which contain only information about the timings for interest point selection.

     python scripts/features/featureprocess.py -al . `find . -regex .*.txt | xargs echo`

+## Query Data
+For a single directory containing query results, with directories for different object types, can use the following to output results to the current directory

+    python3 $scr/query/process_results.py -m . `find . -regex .*[0-9].txt`